 What is the Syrian Resettlement Programme?

-The Syrian Vulnerable Resettlement Programme is a resettlement route where the UK Government works closely with the United Nations High Commissioner for Refugees (UNHCR).
+The Syrian Resettlement Programme is a resettlement route where the UK Government works closely with the United Nations High Commissioner for Refugees (UNHCR).
 The programme helps those who are in the greatest need who cannot be supported effectively in the region by giving them protection and support in the UK – the programme prioritises people requiring urgent medical treatment, survivors of torture and violence, and women and children at risk.
 The terms of the programme grant five years' humanitarian protection, which enables individuals to access the full range of welfare services, housing and the employment market immediately without restriction.

 How are they selected?